-- Main river span: The main river span is made up of six spans for a total length of 1,383 ft.
+The Hawthorne’s main river span is made up of six spans for a total length of 1,383 ft.
 The three spans east of the lift span section are each 209’3” long; the lift span is about 477 ft long; the tower spans (which flank the lift span) are each 244’3.5” long.
 The towers rise 165 ft above the bridge deck and support the bridge’s two counterweights, which each weigh 450 tons.

-- East approach: Consists of three separate ramps: the Madison Street Viaduct, the Hawthorne Street Viaduct, and the Water Avenue Ramp.
+The east approach consists of three separate ramps.
 The Madison Street Viaduct is 1,290 ft long, carries two lanes of westbound traffic toward the bridge and is constructed of simple-span steel girders supporting a concrete deck on reinforced concrete columns and caps.
 The Hawthorne Street Viaduct is 1,250 ft long, has construction similar to the Madison Street Viaduct and carries two lanes of eastbound traffic away from the bridge.
-The 549-ft Water Avenue Ramp is a two-lane, two-way ramp built in 1992 that allows eastbound traffic to exit the bridge to Water Avenue, and allows westbound traffic access to the bridge from Water Avenue.
+The 549-ft Water Avenue Ramp is a two-lane, two-way ramp built in 1992 that allows eastbound traffic to exit the bridge to SE Water Avenue, and allows westbound traffic access to the bridge from Water Avenue.

-- West approach: Approximately 330 ft long, the west approach is made up of a series of short ramps that connect the bridge with SW Naito Parkway and SW 1st Avenue.
+Approximately 330 ft long, the west approach is made up of a series of short ramps that connect the bridge with SW Naito Parkway and SW 1st Avenue.
 The structure is made up of reinforced concrete columns and caps supporting a concrete deck and prestressed concrete beams.
-In 1999 sidewalks and ramps were added to the west approached to improve access for the handicapped, pedestrians, and cyclists.
+In 1999 sidewalks and ramps were added to the west approach to improve access for pedestrians, cyclists and the disabled.